melles1991/usecuewebsite/_posts/2019-11-12-google-will-shame-slow-sites.md

 They shared some early explorations which surface speed signals in the Chrome’s UI, like a preloading screen warning you for the slow experience or a colored loading bar.
 Google said it will identify sites that typically load fast or slow for users with clear badging.
 This may take a number of forms and they plan to experiment with different options, to determine which provides the most value to their users, according to [the Crome blog](https://blog.chromium.org/2019/11/moving-towards-faster-web.html).

-> Google will identify sites that typically load fast or slow for users with clear badging.

 ## The SSL approach

 It sounds nice, but do not be fooled by the words 'reward' and 'badging'.
 When I heard this I immediately recalled the way Google approached SSL.
 First they awarded all secure websites with a green badge and later they made the green badge gray, and actively shamed non-SSL websites by displaying 'Not secure' in front of their URL.
 Additionally they promoted SSL websites in their search results and demoted non-SSL websites.
 I expect them to go for an identical approach here.
 They are talking about 'badging', but they used the same rethoric when they discussed their SSL approach.